rkritzar39/shareline-status/content/issues/reels-tab-profile-reels-partial-outage.md

 ### Status

-The missing infrastructure and workflow requirements have been identified.
+The missing infrastructure and workflow requirements have been resolved.

 Development remains active across profile media, Reel publishing, interactions, discovery, and creator tools.
 The incident will remain open until the required connected functionality is implemented, integrated, and verified across both the Reels Tab and Profile Reels experiences.